 Alternatively, you may follow the video guide below:

 Our final and least-attractive choice is the Composite Video Adapter.
 You don’t get mirroring or HD video (SD 480i and 576i only), and of course you’re limited to apps that support the video out function.
 However, this can be a nice inexpensive ($25-$40) way to make use of that old analog-only TV that you have gathering dust, or to connect to a new TV that simply doesn’t have a spare input.
 Or you can ignore the video connector and just use the audio pair to connect to the stereo inputs of a sound system.
 And it actually has two features that the VGA Adapter lacks; the Composite Adapter includes analog audio cables, and a USB connection for charging your iPad.

-How to: plug the Composite Adapter into your iPad’s dock connector, and plug the cables at the other end to the Video (usually yellow) jack on your TV, and the audio pair to the L and R inputs (usually white and red) on your TV or stereo system.
+- Plug the cables at the other end to the Video (usually yellow) jack on your TV, and the audio pair to the L and R inputs (usually white and red) on your TV or stereo system.

 As you can see, there are many ways to make your iPad work well with any sort of larger screen display.
 Now it’s up to you to decide which one better suits you and your pocket.

 This guest post was written by Dwayne Thomas, a tech enthusiast and staff writer for www.cabletv.com.